Remember the ‘Amazon Go’ store? From the moment you enter, till you leave the store, there’s no human interaction.

 As everything is planned and optimized, smart warehouses have less to no chance of wasting resources, thereby, increasing profits and reducing management costs.

 By optimizing the warehouse, you can utilize the storage space and scale it according to your needs.

-IoT-based warehouse management can collect and process inventory data into valuable insights that can help in forecasting workload increase or decrease, product demand, inventory management, adjusting storage space, etc.
+IoT based warehouse management systems can collect and process inventory data into valuable insights that can help in forecasting workload increase or decrease, product demand, inventory management, adjusting storage space, etc.

-IoT warehouse management systems provide instant, on-demand assistance to the staff that helps them complete a higher number of tasks per day.
+IoT based warehouse management system provides instant, on-demand assistance to the staff that helps them complete a higher number of tasks per day.
 Wearables help them in navigating the warehouse, identifying the right packages, and prioritizing tasks.

 IoT-enabled Warehouses Technological Trends

 Along with IoT, there are many prominent technologies used for smart warehousing.
 Let’s have a look at the most trending ones.